 While many of our tips will cut, these tips excel at cutting.
 Use on fabrics, plastics, thin wood and leather, paper, stencils and gourds.
 For strength, reliability and longevity we recommend use of fixed-tip pens for cutting, especially when cutting materials that melt.

 Razertip's selection of writing and stylus tips is second to none.
-With ball stylus tips from 1/64" to 7/32" as well as wire tips in several different shapes and point sizes, we are sure to have the tip you need.
+With ball stylus tips ranging from 1/64" to 7/32" and wire tips in several different shapes and point sizes, we are sure to have the tip you need.

 Used to "push" material down, leaving a round raised "bead" on any surface, but very popular on gourds and wood turnings.
 Each depression makes half a bead.

 Feather Formers™ let you define a feather and burn the barb texture in seconds.
 They are easy to learn and easy to use.
 There are 63 different Feather Formers™ available from 40 to 250 lines per inch.
 Not only are they faster to burn with, but painting is easier because the texture is not too deep.

 Most commonly used for "raising" feather shafts or for layering wing and tail feathers on bird carvings.
-They have a square cross-sectional edge that will not "skate" when following a long line, and they leave a nice wide ramp into the raised area, reducing or eliminating the need to sand.
+They have a square cross-sectional edge that will not "skate" when following a long line, and they leave a pleasing wide ramp into the raised area, reducing or eliminating the need to sand.

 Designed for making subtle splits in feathers and exclusive to Razertip.
 They can take a bit of practice but the results can be very impressive.

 Simkin Split Makers - Designed by World Champion Wayne Simkin.

 Mueller Split Maker - Designed by World Champion Keith Mueller.